 - Newfoundland and Labrador: 10:30 AM – 1:30 PM ET

 Q. ARE THERE ANY MATERIALS TO HELP ME STUDY?

-A. We have developed a new Examination Preparation Package, which we hope you will find useful – it discusses the types of questions you will find on the Examination along with tips from other Candidates on how they have prepared.
-You can download this here.
+A. We have developed a new, comprehensive Examination Preparation Package, which we hope you will find useful – it discusses the types of questions you will find on the Examination, tips from other Candidates, and sample questions to help you prepare.
+You can download the New Study Guide here and Additional Readings to supplement the study materials.
 You should be familiar with the CIP Code of Professional Conduct and may also find it helpful to review the material in the Ethics & Professionalism course (including the questions and cases at the end of each module).
 We have made supplementary material on Public Interest available as well; please click here to download a copy.
 In responding to Examination questions, it is useful to consider CIP's identified competencies (particularly the enabling competencies) as well.
 Please note a hard copy of the CIP Code of Professional Conduct and CIP's identified competencies will be provided to all candidates during the examination.
 Invigilators will provide these documents as well to those writing the exam outside of Ontario.

 Q. WHEN WILL I BE INFORMED OF MY RESULTS?